Skip to content

 // Exec mode - Background execution with wait

-const exec = await sandbox.terminals.create({ pty: false });
+const exec = await sandbox.terminal.create({ pty: false });

 // Start long-running command in background